HawkBrave/Emfetch/README.md

 # Emfetch

-## Query dummy data with Emmet-like syntax
+## Query dummy data without any effort

 ## About